-Habitual Truancy Pefers to a student who is absent from school without an acceptable excuse for part of or all of 5 or more days on which school is held during a semester.
-[118,15 & 118,16/4].
-A student is deemed truant when helshe is obsent from school without an acceptable excuse for part of or all of any day(s) on which school is held and during which the school has not been notified in writing of the cause of the student's absence by the parent/guardian.
+Habitual transverse for a student who is absent from school without an acceptable excuse for part of or all of 5 or more days an which school is held during a semester (118.15 & 118.16(4)).
+A student is deemed truant when heizhe is absent fram school without an acceptable excuses for part of or gl gf any day(s) on which school is held and during which the school has not been notified in writing of the cause of the student's absence by the parent/guardian.
 If habitual truancy occurs, the school will meet with the family to identify the cause(s) of attendance problems and create an attendance improvement plan to identify supports within the school and community that can assist the student and family.
 All students who are classified as being habitually truant are in violation of Wisconsin law.

-If a student has been habitually truant or chronically absent from school, the following process may be necessary:
+If a student has been habitually truant or chronically absent from school, the following process may be necessar • A notification will be sent by mail to alert the family to the issue.

-- A notification will be sent by mail to alert the family to the issue - A conference will be arranged with the family to discuss the child's attendance.
+A conference will be arranged with the family to discuss the child's attendance.
 We will work together to find solutions that address the attendance issue.

-An Attendance Improvement Plan will be developed at the conference focusing on those solutions. - Your child's attendance will be monitored for improvement and a 30-day Review Conference will be arranged that, again, requires your involvement.
+The student's attendance will be monitored clasely for improvement following the notification and/or conference with the family.
+Further action may be taken, including but not limited to suspension, if improvement is not achieved.